How People Are Celebrating Easter This Year

 "It's sad," says Kili.
 "I haven't seen her in so long."
 As of now, Kili's planning on FaceTiming her grandma post-Easter Sunday service.
 "Her church will probably stream something, so she'll definitely call me to chat about that."

 One tradition that many people are mourning is the Easter egg hunt.
-Pia Silva, 35, typically puts one on for every kid in her Brooklyn neighborhood.
-"I think the whole neighborhood is bummed that the hunt can’t happen this year, as it really brings people together for the holiday," Pia says.
+Pia Silva, 35, typically puts one on for every kid in her Brooklyn neighbourhood.
+"I think the whole neighbourhood is bummed that the hunt can’t happen this year, as it really brings people together for the holiday," Pia says.
 "We are definitely disappointed."

 But some celebrators are finding creative solutions, and putting together "virtual" Easter egg hunts.
-One neighborhood in New York City has created a Facebook event for their virtual hunt.
-Organizers are encouraging local participants to "Print out an egg image that the kids (and YOU!) can color, cut out, and display in your windows at home this weekend.
-Then next week leading up to Easter everyone can "hunt" for the eggs while on walks through the neighborhood."
+One neighbourhood in New York City has created a Facebook event for their virtual hunt.
+Organizers are encouraging local participants to "Print out an egg image that the kids (and YOU!) can colour, cut out, and display in your windows at home this weekend.
+Then next week leading up to Easter everyone can "hunt" for the eggs while on walks through the neighbourhood."
 Not quite the same as the real thing, but at least there's no dye — or expensive eggs — to worry about.

-While no one could have imagined that Easter would come during a viral pandemic, people who celebrate are still trying to spend the day honoring their favorite traditions as best they can.
+While no one could have imagined that Easter would come during a viral pandemic, people who celebrate are still trying to spend the day honouring their favourite traditions as best they can.
 And if video conferencing will be part of your day, might we suggest downloading a festive Zoom background to get into the holiday spirit?

 Advertisement